Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 15 Agustus 2025 02.23.19 UTC
+- WIB: Jumat, 15 Agustus 2025 03.31.54 UTC
-- WITA: Jumat, 15 Agustus 2025 03.23.19 UTC
+- WITA: Jumat, 15 Agustus 2025 04.31.54 UTC
-- WIT: Jumat, 15 Agustus 2025 04.23.19 UTC
+- WIT: Jumat, 15 Agustus 2025 05.31.54 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: motivational
+Kategori: success